Key takeaways

 3. Corporate contracts and internal documents

 Outside court or agency systems, /s/ signatures can still be valid in contracts and agreements if both parties agree to treat them as signatures.
+This is common in fast-moving commercial transactions where speed matters and both sides are sophisticated parties who understand the format.

 Example: